uwulisp/uwulisp/document.md

 (De Bruijn index `#0` in the compiled body).
 Analogous to a `lambda` of arity 1 whose domain is the interval `[0, 1]`.

+The arity argument must be the literal `1.0`; any other value is an error.
+Free variables in `body` are captured from the current lexical environment at construction time; the interval variable `i` is pushed at index `0` by `papply` when the path is applied.

 ---

 ### `papply`